 - The medium of instruction and examination shall be English.

 - The Senate, on the recommendation of the Faculty Board shall appoint a Board of Examiners to conduct examinations and assess the performance of candidates.

 - A Bachelor’s degree from a recognized University/Institution with manufacturing allied subject area ; OR

 - Any other Bachelor’s degree, with prior learning/work experience manufacturing allied subject area ; OR

 - Professional qualification in manufacturing allied subject area from a recognized professional body which is acceptable to the Faculty Board and Senate of University with prior learning/work experience in manufacturing allied subject area; OR

 - Completion of NVQ level 7 (equivalent to Bachelor’s degree in SLQF) with relevant work experience in manufacturing allied subject area as determined by the Faculty Board and Senate of the University; AND

 - A good knowledge of English language and satisfactory performance at a selection test and/or interview.

-Application forms can be downloaded from the faculty web site fgs.cmb.ac.lk.
+- Applications can be downloaded from (fgs.cmb.ac.lk) the faculty website.

 Application Fee: LKR 3,000/-